esnet/gdg/website/content/docs/releases/gdg_0.9.md

 toc: true
 ---

+## Release Notes for v0.9.3

+### Changes

+### BugFixes
+  - [#543](https://github.com/esnet/gdg/issues/543) Env vars not working due to a conflict with the secure_location pattern that was previously introduced.
+Env will work if secure location not used.
+Next major release (0.10.x) will fix this to allow for Env to take precedence over any config values.

+## TechDebt
+ - Bug [#501](https://github.com/esnet/gdg/issues/501) Fixing issues with test failures due to containers not being available.
+ - [#539](https://github.com/esnet/gdg/issues/539) Added test to cover to plugin code path.
+ - [#488](https://github.com/esnet/gdg/issues/488) Added an Env to disable enterprise tests.
+Allow contributors to not be blocked without a license.
+ - [#531](https://github.com/esnet/gdg/issues/531) Fixing documentation issues with the Getting Started guide and css/icons rendering behavior.
+ - General dependency and tooling update, upgrade to go 1.26.0, npm updates

 ## Release Notes for v0.9.2

 This is a quick bug fix release to address the behavior of alert rules.
 The other changes are enabling encryption for